Draylar/game-phases/README.md

 ## Block Restrictions

 Block Restrictions are similar to Item Restrictions.
-[FibLib](https://github.com/Haven-King/FibLib) is used to restrict the visibility of hidden blocks, and additional tweaks are implemented to make the hidden block as non-visible as possible.
+[Illusion](https://github.com/Draylar/illusion) is used to restrict the visibility of hidden blocks, and additional tweaks are implemented to make the hidden block as non-visible as possible.

 General blacklist restrictions include:
-- Full visibility change through FibLib
+- Full visibility change through Illusion
 - Altered break drops

 ### Gating blocks behind a phase: